Beyond Expected Return: Accounting for Policy Reproducibility when Evaluating Reinforcement Learning Algorithms: Experiments

 We conduct experiments on common continuous control tasks (Ant and HalfCheetah) using the Brax~\cite{freeman2021brax} simulator.
 A policy is evaluated by rolling it out $N=256$ times in the environment, providing a distribution of returns and trajectories.
 The reproducibility quantification MAD and the LCB metric presented in Section~\ref{subsec:quant_rep} are then computed based on these roll-outs.
 We report results in a consistent manner across metrics and environments, in the form of the inter-quartile mean (IQM) and stratified bootstrap confidence interval (cis) across seeds using the rliable library~\cite{agarwal2021deep}.
 We report replications of results for each algorithm and environment with $10$ seeds.

-\subsection{Effect of types of noise}
+\subsection{Effect of Types of Noise}

 We first conduct experiments to study the effect of a variety of noise and uncertainty on reproducibility.
-It is important to note that the same distribution of noise is applied during training and also during evaluation.
-Figure~\ref{fig:results_MR_WR} and Table~\ref{tab:lcb_results} shows the MAD score used to quantify the reproducibility of the resulting policies across a variety of uncertain settings.
+It is important to note that the same distribution of noise is applied during training and during evaluation.
+Figure~\ref{fig:results_MR_WR} and Table~\ref{tab:lcb_results} show the MAD scores, quantifying the reproducibility of the resulting policies.
 As a base experiment, we consider the standard RL setting with random initial states and stochastic transitions.
 We then independently consider the noise on the action, observation, reward and parameters, on top of this base setting.
-From the algorithms considered, policies obtained from SAC are observed to obtain a higher MAD, demonstrating a large spread in return values (low reproduciblility).
-Interestingly, policies learnt using ES are consistently more reproducible showing lower MAD.
-Explicitly maximising for reproducible policy with a simple method (R-ES) also show some additional improvements.
+From the algorithms considered, policies obtained from SAC are observed to obtain a higher MAD, demonstrating a large spread in return values (low reproducibility).
 Interestingly, ES-based approaches result in more reproducible policies in all the cases of noise, evident from the lower MAD values.
-This trend is also true for the IQR metric which is provided in Appendix~\ref{app:wr}.
+Policies learnt using ES are consistently more reproducible, and explicitly maximising for reproducible policy with the simple R-ES method also shows some additional improvements.
+This trend is also true for the IQR metric reported in Appendix~\ref{app:wr}.